 Professor of English and Carine Mardorossian works on postcolonial theory, and focuses her research on the literature and issues pertaining to subalternity and the questions raised by the Subaltern Studies Group.

-Shaanta Murshid is an Assistant Professor at the School of Social Work at the University at Buffalo.
+Shaanta Murshid is an Associate Professor at the School of Social Work at the University at Buffalo.
 Her research interests are: economic interventions including microfinance, domestic violence, political violence, genocide, and forgiveness.
 She is currently working on a project on intergenerational transmission of genocide-related trauma in Bangladesh.
 She is the UB Delegate to the American Institute of Indian Studies.

 Molly Poremski, Library Liaison for the Asian Studies Program, is working with faculty and students to help UB expand its South Asia collection.
 Please visit this site for more information about Asian Studies materials in the UB libraries.